The best mushroom supplements in 2025, according to a wellness editor

 - 3Best mushroom coffeeBalance lion’s mane coffeeRead review£194Best fruity flavourSixways focus and elevate mushroom blendRead review£32

-- 5Best night time capsulesMama Shrooms nightRead review£306Best for immunityErbology organic immunity mushroom powderRead review£25
+- 5Best for sleepMama Shrooms nightRead review£306Best for immunityErbology organic immunity mushroom powderRead review£25

 - 7Best selection boxLondon Nootropics selection boxRead review£158Best for anti-ageingReformed collagen black coffeeRead review£49